 The Breath Alcohol Testing (BAT) Mobile Unit is also expected to be to deployed.
 BAT allows officers to expedite the process of charging a person with driving under the influence before driving them to the nearest lockup.
 The BAT mobile also allows for I-bonds to be issued at the site of the DUI saturation patrol.

 If you are heading downtown or to the south side, remember that there are multiple options for public transportation, along with cabs and ride shares.
-There is no reason to get behind the wheel if you are drinking.
+There is no reason to get behind the wheel if you are drinking unless you want to contact a dui attorney for your legal troubles.
 Even if you don’t plan on drinking, there is no reason to drive through the middle of all the expected congestion.

 If you or a loved one have been seriously injured in a Chicago car crash or Chicago truck accident, then call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.